 Aircraft / Bombardier CRJ900

 The Bombardier CRJ900 is a four-abreast, twin engine regional jet airliner designed and manufactured by Bombardier Aerospace between 2003 and 2020.
-The fourth major variant of the Bombardier CRJ family, the CRJ900 is a stretch version of the older Bombardier CRJ700.

-Launched in 1999, the CRJ900 made its first flight on 21 February 2001 at Montréal-Mirabel.
-The CRJ program was later acquired by the Japanese corporation Mitsubishi Heavy Industries in 2020, which ended production of the aircraft after 487 examples were built.
-Over 300 CRJ900 aircraft are reportedly still in service worldwide.
+The entire CRJ program was acquired by the Japanese corporation Mitsubishi Heavy Industries in 2020, which ended production of the aircraft after 487 CRJ900 examples were built.
+As of early 2025, over 300 CRJ900 aircraft were reportedly still in service.

 Reference: Wikipedia.